anautonell/forcefieldPlugins/README.md

-- 👋 Hi, I’m @forcefieldPlugins
+- 👋 Hi, I’m @anautonell
-- 👀 I’m a cool Security Plugin!
+- 👀 I’m a lame dev.
-- 🥇 I own Playnmanage, a easy way to listen or watch youtube videos on discord with you're freinds!
+- 🥇 I love to make things better!
+Im currently making a bot: https://myprotect.xyz
 - 📫 How to reach me?
 You can reach us on our website (forcefield.ga) or if its a personal thing you can DM me.
-- :wink: I was created by @anautonell, my owners account is currently unavailable
 - 🆒 I may use my account for personal projects!
 As you can see im trying to host some GitHub bots.
 Credits to their owners.

-!
-WARNING !
-Github is not a official way to get help about ForceField.
-Need help?
-Github isnt our official way to get help, if you wish help please open a ticket in you're panel.
+-

 😄 Important Notes About Me